Dissociative identity disorder: Treatments under the trauma model

 The first phase of therapy focuses on symptoms and relieving the distressing aspects of the condition, ensuring the safety of the individual, improving the patient's capacity to form and maintain healthy relationships, and improving general daily life functioning.
 Comorbid disorders such as substance use disorder and eating disorders are addressed in this phase of treatment.
 The second phase focuses on stepwise exposure to traumatic memories and prevention of re-dissociation.
 The final phase focuses on reconnecting the identities of disparate alters into a single functioning identity with all its memories and experiences intact.

-A study was conducted to develop an "expertise-based prognostic model for the treatment of complex post-traumatic stress disorder (PTSD) and dissociative identity disorder (DID)".
-Researchers constructed a two-stage survey and factor analyses performed on the survey elements found 51 factors common to complex PTSD and DID.
-The authors concluded from their findings: "The model is supportive of the current phase-oriented treatment model, emphasizing the strengthening of the therapeutic relationship and the patient's resources in the initial stabilization phase.
-Further research is needed to test the model's statistical and clinical validity."

 Prognosis

 Little is known about prognosis of untreated DID.
-It rarely, if ever, goes away without treatment, but symptoms may resolve from time to time or wax and wane spontaneously.
-Patients with mainly dissociative and post-traumatic symptoms face a better prognosis than those with comorbid disorders or those still in contact with abusers, and the latter groups often face lengthier and more difficult treatment.
-Suicidal ideation, suicide attempts, and self-harm also may occur.
-Duration of treatment can vary depending on patient goals, which can range from merely improving inter-alter communication and cooperation, to reducing inter-alter amnesia, to integration of all alters, but generally takes years.
+Symptoms commonly wax and wane over time.
+Patients with mainly dissociative and post-traumatic symptoms face a better prognosis than those with comorbid disorders or those still in contact with abusers, and the latter groups often face a lengthier and more difficult treatment course.
+Suicidal ideation, suicide attempts, and self-harm are common in the DID population.
+Duration of treatment can vary depending on patient goals, which can range from merely improving inter-alter communication and cooperation, to reducing inter-alter amnesia, to integration and fusion of all alters, but this last goal generally takes years, with trained and experienced psychotherapists.